FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Budget Meeting of Limerick City & County Council - 12th January 2015.md

 • Background to the Budget/Macro Environment.

-• Comparison with Previous Years.---
+• Comparison with Previous Years.
+---
 **13**

 • Analysis of Income/Expenditure.